 Almost all of my dietary experimentation was aimed at reducing, reversing and recovering from seasonal allergies, dermatitis and psoriasis, which I have had in some form for as long as I can remember.
 So long as I ate plant based diets, the conditions did not improve or got worse, unless I used medication (either pharmaceutical or herbal).
 During the last year or so of the 5+ years that I ate a whole foods plant based vegan diet my psoriasis and dermatitis got markedly worse and started spreading.
 In Spring of 2017 I read a post on ZeroCarbZen.com by Candi Leftwich, who reported obtaining almost complete relief from Crohn’s disease and psoriasis by eating only meat, fat and water for 3 months.
 At that point I realized that I had tried to heal my condition by restricting animal foods and eating whole plant foods for nearly 40 years, but I had never tried severely restricting plant foods for any length of time.
 So I decided I needed to try a highly carnivorous diet to heal my skin.

 This is only one of the lesions that has improved dramatically.
 Besides healing the skin gradually over the course of more than a year, The Hypercarnivore Diet has had other positive effects:

 These results led me to research the medical and scientific literature to find out why it worked.
-My results and research have convinced me that the common belief that vegetables, fruits and other plant foods are health-promoting foods is propaganda and marketing, not evidence-based.
-I collected my story and the scientific basis for adopting a hypercarnivore diet in this book
+My results and literature research have convinced me that many people have a topsy turvy view of both animal and plant foods.

 The Hypercarnivore Diet is 475 pages long, and includes 16 chapters: